TerminaTorX1999/TerminaTorX1999/README.md

 - Macro-driven ML forecasting models

-Currently an Analyst at Equiniti, where I build and refine trading strategies, automate research workflows, and integrate macroeconomic insights into systematic approaches.
+Currently working as an Analyst, where I build and refine trading strategies, automate research workflows, and integrate macroeconomic insights into systematic approaches.
 Outside of work, I explore new strategy ideas and publish selected projects here.

 Passionate about turning noisy financial data into robust, profitable strategies.